felixgro/framez/README.md

 Create beautiful, auto-optimizing masonry galleries on your WordPress website with ease.

+> [!WARNING]
+> This plugin is currently in development and not yet available on the WordPress Plugin Directory.
+You can still use it by following the [development instructions](#development).

 * Free & Open Source
 * Lightweight, fast & easy-to-use
 * Fully accessible and responsive